 Two pairs and a free, quality eye exam for just $79.95

-Thinking about changing your eye color?
+Thinking about changing your eye color with colored eye contacts?
 Stay safe and stylish by following these guidelines.

 It’s always fun to reinvent yourself.
 A new hairstyle, the latest outfit, or an amazing pair of shoes can all make you feel like a million bucks.
-And while you’re at it, why not change your eye color, too?
+And while you’re at it, why not change your eye color with fun colored eye contacts, too?

 “Color contacts are a great way to switch up your look,” says Elizabeth Walsh Czirr, O.D., F.A.A.O., an optometrist for America’s Best Contacts & Eyeglasses in Kingsport, Tennessee.
-“You can try out brilliant, fun colors or just enhance the eye color that nature gave you.”
+“You can try out brilliant, fun, new colors or just enhance the eye color that nature gave you.”

 There are color contact lenses available for just about anyone’s eyes.
-Some brands even fit people with astigmatism, though they tend to be more expensive.
+Some brands even fit people with astigmatism.
+An astigmatism is a common and treatable imperfection in the curve of the eye that causes blurred vision.
+Colored eye contacts for people with this condition tend to be more expensive.

 But color contacts are way more than just a fashion accessory.